• Skip to primary navigation

 Pomegranates are relatively available throughout winter—usually between September and sometime around January.
 Grab one while they are fresh.
 They are sweet and filled with antioxidant power!

 Shop for the ingredients beforehand.
-When you shop ahead, you are less likely to swap out ingredients for what you don’t have, thus creating a complete recipe fail.
+When you shop ahead, you are less likely to swap out ingredients youon’ttt have, which helps you avoid a recipe fail.

 How to Eat and Deseed a Pomegranate (no stains!)